Poll Workers - Kootenai County Elections Department

 Contacting the Elections Office with any questions prior to or on Election Day

-Poll workers attend one to two training session prior to an election day.
+Poll workers attend at least one training session prior to an election day.
 Elections can be held in March, May, August and November.

 Attending training does not guarantee any further participation.